Catlettsburg, Tennessee

 Catlettsburg is an unincorporated community in Sevier County, Tennessee, United States.
-It is accessible via Tennessee State Route 66 and Tennessee State Route 338, north of downtown Sevierville and some of community has been annexed by the city.
+It is accessible via Tennessee State Route 66 and Tennessee State Route 338, north of downtown Sevierville and some of the community has been annexed by the city.

 Geography

 Catlettsburg has a mean elevation of 886 feet (270 metres).

 Schools

 Catlettsburg Elementary serves the area, a part of the Sevier County, Tennessee school system.